dj-109/object_detection/README.md

   - "-d" to set the display output.
 Useful if you have no screen, problem is, you can't see false recognitions. **Default** is *True*, maybe this is not that conventional. _**TODO**_ for me maybe :sweat_smile:
   - "-v" to get more verbose logging
   - "-pc" is some additional playground stuff.
 You can set it to 0, 1, 2, 3 (default).
 If you set `-pc 2`, than all frames with more than 2 persons will be stored in "./images/".
 Be careful, this can easy fill up your storage.
 Probably you need to `mkdir images` first.
 Some code-feature for later, maybe...:hourglass:
-  - "cf" is the camera-flip to turn around the caputred image.
+  - "-cf" is the camera-flip to turn around the caputred image.
 The object detection will work upside-down too but showing it on screen looks better right-side up. :metal:

 ### Personal targets:
 - get some basic knowledge about object detection